 - Post-secondary educational facilities in Quebec are under provincial government designation, but do not or may not have a specific unique DLI number.

-In some cases, an institution may lose their government designated status.
+In some cases, an institution may lose its government-designated status.
 Consequently, and depending on when the status is lost, the foreign student may be affected by the status loss.

 - If an international individual applies for a Canada Study Permit with a letter of acceptance from an educational institution that is not a DLI or has lost the DLI, the Canada Study Permit application is refused.